aboutcode-org/aboutcode/docs/source/scancode-toolkit/getting-started/home.rst

 What does ScanCode Toolkit do?
 ------------------------------

-ScanCode finds the provenance information that is in your codebase with a focus on:
+ScanCode finds the origin history information that is in your codebase with a focus on:

-- Copyright and other origin clues (emails, urls, authors,etc)
+- Copyright and other origin clues (emails, urls, authors etc)
 - License notices and license text with reference information about detected licenses.

 Using this data you can: